Charles de Fitz-James, 4th Duke of Fitz-James: Seven Years' War

 Battle of Hastenbeck (1757), Krefeld (1758) and Lutterberg (1758).

 In the lost Battle of Minden, fought on 1 August 1759, he was in command of the entire French cavalry, with which he charged the enemy without success.

-He is sent back to France in November 1760, and became on 16 September 1761, commander of the Languedoc province.
+He was sent back to France in November 1760, and became on 16 September 1761, commander of the Languedoc province.

+Later life

 In 1763, a conflict over taxes broke out between him and the Parlement of Toulouse, which resulted in violence.
 Fitz-James had to resign and lived in disgrace until 1766, when he became commander of Béarn, Navarre and Guyenne.
 In 1771 he became commander of the Brittany province.
 In 1775 he was made a Marshal of France and retired.

 Family

-He married in 1741 with Victoire Goyon de Matignon (1722-1777), granddaughter of French Field Marshal Charles-Auguste de Goyon.
+He married in 1741 with Victoire Goyon (1722–1777), granddaughter of French Field Marshal Charles-Auguste de Goyon.